Best Practices for Remote Student Engagement at All Levels

 Missing the conversations that tend to flow before and after class?
 Provide a place for discussion with a classroom lounge.
 These online “coffee shops” are a great place to link to interesting topics, play trivia , and share material you otherwise wouldn’t be able to get to in class.
 Just be sure to set expectations and communication standards prior to opening the lounge.

-We’d be remiss if we didn’t mention just how engaging a smart whiteboard from Vibe can make your distance learning experiences.
+We’d be remiss if we didn’t mention just how engaging a Vibe smartboard can make your distance learning experiences.
 You’ll love working with students in real-time, sharing canvases, and bringing some of that in-person interaction to the remote classroom.
 Check out our Vibe FAQs for educators to learn more.

 Vibe offers a collaborative solution combining an interactive digital whiteboard and innovative smart software.
 Increase engagement and efficiency at your brainstorming sessions, virtual training, and classroom sessions by integrating your favorite applications with video conferencing and an infinite, mess-free writing canvas.
 Collaborate today with Vibe.